Our Chorus Master and Staff 2015-16

-Mark began his musical life as a Chorister at Lichfield Cathedral.
-It was here that he began playing the organ, progressing to Malvern College before being awarded an Organ Scholarship to Sidney Sussex College, Cambridge where he studied with David Sanger.
+MARK HINDLEY began his musical life as a Chorister at Lichfield Cathedral, learning the organ there before progressing to Malvern College where he was awarded an Organ Scholarship to Sidney Sussex College, Cambridge as a pupil of David Sanger.

-Although he initially qualified as a doctor, his passion for music enticed him away from pursuing medicine as a career.
-He has wide-ranging musical interests but much of his time is spent conducting and directing.
+Although initially qualifing as a doctor, his passion for music enticed him away from pursuing medicine as a career.
+He has wide-ranging musical interests, but much of his time is spent conducting and directing.
 His background has led naturally to many years of close involvement in church music, holding positions at St Matthew's Church Northampton, St Paul's Cathedral in Dundee and Great St Mary's Church in Cambridge.
-However, his return to Scotland in 2003 to take up the position of Chorus Master with the Scottish Chamber Orchestra (SCO) heralded a change to working mainly in secular contexts.
-Responsible for training, preparing and directing the SCO Chorus, he established a close working relationship with many leading conductors, most notably the late Sir Charles Mackerras.
-Since 2008, he has been Chorus Master of Leeds Philharmonic Society.
-As well as working closely with its Musical Director, David Hill, he has taken the chorus on successful tours to Poland and Germany including two performances of Elgar's Music Makers with 200 local singers under Jac van Steen to close the Dortmund 2010/11 season.

 FERGAL CAULFIELD - repetiteur obtained his academic credentials from Trinity College, Dublin, graduating with BA and PhD degrees in music.